Armadilloa16/mascotpy/README.txt

 TODO:
  - Add an option to call a subprocess and compile the .tex into a .pdf
- - Move the printing to a function, which is then called from main()
  - Add an index to keep track of indentation (semi-)automatically.